Abinav007/Todo/README.md

 # ToDo

-ToDo is a Web Application used to monitor tasks to be done.The main two purpose of building Todo application:
+ToDo is a Web Application used to manage tasks to be done.The goals of developing this application are:
-1. To learn **Full-Stack Development Process.**
+1. To gain experience in **Full-Stack Development**
-2. To gain Knowledge to Deploy my app in **Docker** and **Kubernetes**.
+2. To acquire **Docker** and **Kubernetes** skills

 ## Technology Stack